SchmittYannic/hairdresser/README.md

 - `RESET_PASSWORD_TOKEN_SECRET`: The secret key for signing reset password tokens.
 - `EXPIRATION_RESET_TOKEN`: The expiration time for reset password tokens in seconds.
 - `BUSINESS_EMAIL_ADDRESS`: The email address used to send automated emails from (f.e., for password resets).
 Using Gmail is recommended here.
 - `BUSINESS_EMAIL_PASSWORD`: The app password for the business email address, which enables the backend to send automated emails.
+- `NON_DELETABLE_USER_IDS`: All user ids that are protected from deletion as a comma seperated string (e.g., `64d128cd0b6a591f726d5abd,67214b3d82762ad0941456c4`).

 ### Running the Backend